-the Securities and Exchange Board of India has approved new rules for rating a company on environmental, social and governance issues, to aid investors comparing the green credentials of different companies.
+The Securities and Exchange Board of India has approved new rules for rating a company on environmental, social and governance issues, to aid investors comparing the green credentials of different companies.
+Additionally as of July 2023, ESG rating agencies are now required to obtain certification to operate in India.